Hixo-9/Amethyst/README.md

 ### 2. Download the Theme

-Click the download link for `Amethyst.theme.css` and save it to your device.
+Click the download link for `https://github.com/Hixo-9/Amethyst/releases/tag/1.0` and save it to your device.

 ### 3. Move the Theme to BetterDiscord Folder